-The research demonstrated the effectiveness of a specific wavelength of about 660 nanometers (nm).
-What began as a way to limit bone and muscle loss of astronauts soon had proven its effectiveness so thoroughly that by 2010, the technology had been tested in numerous published studies including a clinical trial on bone marrow and stem cell transplant patients at the University of Alabama at Birmingham.
+The research demonstrated the effectiveness of a specific wavelength of light at 660 nanometers (nm).
+What began as a way to limit bone and muscle loss of astronauts soon had proven its effectiveness so thoroughly that by 2010, the technology had been proven in hundreds of published studies, including a clinical trial on bone marrow and stem cell transplant patients at the University of Alabama at Birmingham.
 Patients in that double-blind placebo study experienced a 45% reduction in pain compared to the control patients.

-Devices have also been distributed to US Special Forces units to aid in wound care.
+Light therapy devices have also been distributed to US Special Forces units to aid in wound care.
 And several other studies have demonstrated that red light therapy “significantly reduces facial wrinkle levels."
 (1) Even the FDA has recognized that red light therapy has been “scientifically shown…to affect skin structure...by reducing wrinkles for months after treatment, which may be the result of new collagen formation or reorganization or repair of elastin damage.”
 (2).
-The FDA has also approved red light therapy for the treatment of minor pains, mild arthritis and many other conditions.
+The FDA has also approved red light therapy for the treatment of minor pains, mild arthritis, and many other conditions.

-Beyond the clinical evidence, I personally have witnessed red light improve stretch marks and totally heal eczema that had persisted for years.
+Beyond the clinical evidence, I personally have witnessed red light improve stretch marks, totally heal eczema that had persisted for years, and drastically improve muscle recovery after strenuous workouts.
 The real-life benefits of red light for improved health are quite overwhelming.